harshmittal1750/harshmittal1750/README.md

 <br>

 - 🔭 I’m currently working on to brushing up my skills
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently learning Flutter
-- 👯 I’m looking to collaborate on JavaScript projects
+- 👯 I’m looking to collaborate on Flutter projects
-- 💬 Ask me about C, C++ and JavaScript
+- 💬 Ask me about Flutter, Frond-end-WEB-DEV
 - 📫 How to reach me: <a href="mailto:harshmittal1750@gmail.com">harshmittal1750@gmail.com</a>
 - ⚡ Fun fact: Appolo-11 mission uses only 4KB RAM to reach on moon